-Mineral Oils (hydrocarbon) are derived from crude oil.
-They are relatively cheap, have moderate chemical stability, they are available in many different grades however they are also unsuitable for extreme temperatures.
-They are also less biodegradable.
+Mineral Oils (hydrocarbons) are derived from crude oil.
+They are relatively cheap, have moderate chemical stability and are available in many different grades, however, they are also unsuitable for extreme temperatures and are less biodegradable.

-Polyalphaolefins , PAOs—synthetically produced Mineral oil without the impurities, higher temperature resistance, less lacquer and can use the same additives as Mineral oil.
+Polyalphaolefins, PAOs — synthetically produced mineral oil without the impurities, higher temperature resistance, less lacquer and can be used with the same additives as mineral oil.

-Poly alkeylene Glycols, PAGs—Can be oil & water soluble or neither, they have a very low lacquer, higher temperature resistance however additives are generally less effective
+Polyalkeylene Glycols, PAGs — can be oil and water soluble or neither, they have a very low lacquer and higher temperature resistance, however, additives are generally less effective.

-Silicones have a wide operating temperature range and are generally compatible with most non silicone based materials.
-They are expensive.
+Silicones – have a wide operating temperature range and are generally compatible with most non silicone based materials, however, they are expensive.

-Fluorocarbons (PFPEs) - far and away the ultimate performance oil with respect to chemical & thermal stability with the widest operating temperature range, they are compatible with almost all materials and resistant to all factors that degrade most oils.
-They are the most expensive however the performance is unequalled in most applications.
+Fluorocarbons (PFPEs) – are far and away the ultimate performance oil with respect to chemical and thermal stability.
+They offer the widest operating temperature range, are compatible with almost all materials and are resistant to all factors that degrade most oils.
+They are the most expensive, however, the performance is unequalled in most applications.

 Hydraulic Oils – Mineral and synthetic based oils, in a range of viscosities from ISO 15 to 100.